 A major obstacle to increase the efficiency, effectiveness and quality of education in Europe is the lack of widely available, accessible, multilingual, timely, engaging and high-quality educational material (i.e. OpenCourseWare).
 The creation of comprehensive OpenCourseWare (OCW) is tedious, time-consuming and expensive, with the effect, that often courseware employed by teachers, instructors and professors is incomplete, outdated, inaccessible to those with disabilities and dull.

-- to semi-automatically translate this content into more than 50 different languages and to improve the translations in a collaborative manner and
+To semi-automatically translate this content into more than 50 different languages and to improve the translations in a collaborative manner.

 SlideWiki is already used by hundreds of educators, thousands of learners.
 Several hundred comprehensive course materials are available in SlideWiki in dozens of languages.

 In this large-scale trial project, we will further mature the SlideWiki technology platform, integrate it with a state-of-the-art MOOC delivery platform and perform four large-scale trials in (1) secondary education, (2) vocational and professional training, (3) higher education and (4) community-driven open-education.